devop-sys/Netflix-Clone-Project/README.md

 # **Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!**
 ## **Phase 1: Starting With Dev Part**
    **Step 1: Launch EC2 (Ubuntu 22.04):**
+      1) Provision an EC2 instance on AWS with Ubuntu 22.04.
+      2) Connect to the instance using SSH.